kurtekat/shaiya-episode-6/sdev/README.md

 ## Battlefield Move

 The library expects **BattleFieldMoveInfo.ini** to be in the **PSM_Client/Bin/Data** directory.
 For each section in the file, assign a unique value to the `MAP_NO` key.
-Certain debuffs prevent movement.
+The move will be instant, like the official server.
+Certain debuffs will prevent movement.
 Moving to the same zone is not allowed.

 ### Clients